rfrancotechnologies/persistent-retry-template/README.md

 	* `Multiplier`: the amount that multiplies the current interval in each retry.
 In the first retry the wait interval will be `InitialInterval` and in subsequent retries the wait interval will be the previous interval multiplied by `Multiplier`.
 	* `MaxInterval`: the maximum amount of time that will be waited in any retry.

+If no back-off policy is explicitly specified for a `RetryTemplate`, an `ExponentialBackOffPolicy` with an initial interval of 100 milliseconds, a maximum interval of 30 seconds, and a multipler by 2 will be used by default.

 #### Listing Pending Retries